Lionesses thanked for ‘inspiring millions’ as UK economy set for £185m boost

 “They were the better team and thoroughly deserved their victory.”

-A mother who watched the game at a screening in the home town of forward Lauren Hemp said she is “so proud” of the team.
+A fan who watched the game at a screening in the home town of forward Lauren Hemp said she is “so proud” of the team.

 Samantha Harrison, 52, who watched the match at the clubhouse at North Walsham Town FC, added: “This team gel so well together, they will come again.